6 Steps to Heal The Cycle of Shame!

 Unhealthily Coping with Shame Causes Toxic Behaviors

 Shame is a nasty emotion.
-We all experience it at moments, but when its a dysfunctional pattern it leads you to avoid stepping on eggs shells and doing everything to avoid thinking or feeling the negative emotions.
+We all experience it at times, but when it becomes a dysfunctional pattern, it can lead you to avoid facing negative emotions by constantly walking on eggshells.

 The dysfunctional methods of dealing with guilt is called a negative coping mechanism.
-Coping mechanisms is the way that you express and deal with your emotions.
-Not all coping mechanisms are bad, some are good, and some just depend on how you use them.
+Coping mechanisms are the ways you express and deal with your emotions.
+Not all coping mechanisms are bad; some are good, and others depend on how you use them.

 What is unhealthy coping?

-For instance, let’s say you’re talking to a friend and they mentioned your comment hurt their feelings.
+For instance, let’s say you’re talking to a friend, and they mention your comment hurt their feelings.
 An unhealthy way to deal with that is to blame the friend for being too sensitive.
-By blaming the friend, you don’t have to take responsibility for hurting them and you don’t have to accept you did anything wrong.
-If you did accept some responsibility it would potentially cause a cycle of self-hate and pain that you hurt someone.
+By blaming the friend, you don’t have to take responsibility for hurting them, and you don’t have to accept you did anything wrong.
+If you did accept some responsibility, it could potentially cause a cycle of self-hate and pain that you hurt someone.

 Related Article: 6 Negative Coping Mechanisms That Are Unhealthy!